steven0209/aspnet-docs-cn/aspnet/mvc/views/razor.rst

     <!-- HTML comment -->
    *@

+.. _Razor-Directives-label:

 Directives
 -----------
 Razor directives are represented by implicit expressions with reserved keywords following the ``@`` symbol.
 A directive will typically change the way a page is parsed or enable different functionality within your Razor page.
-At its core, a Razor page is just a generated C# file.
-A simple example of what a Razor page generates behind the scenes:
+A Razor page is just a generated C# file.
+A simple example of what a Razor page generates:

 .. code-block:: html